The Glass Ceiling, A Documentary Film

 Alison is a history-making polar explorer and mountaineer.
 She served as team captain of the first American Women’s Everest Expedition, climbed the highest peak on each continent and skied to both the North and South Poles—a feat known as the Adventure Grand Slam, which fewer than forty people in the world have achieved.
 She spent four years on the part-time faculty at the United States Military Academy at West Point, is a Sr. Fellow at the Coach K Center on Leadership and Ethics, and is one of the country’s most sought after speakers on the topic of leading teams in extreme environments.

-Editor, Richard Levien, PhD
+Producer, Richard Levien, PhD

 Richard has a PhD in theoretical physics from Princeton University, but has found his real passion in film.
 He edited and co-wrote the acclaimed documentary A Fragile Trust, co-edited the documentary feature D Tour (Dialysis Tour).
 Both films won multiple awards and were picked up by the PBS’s Independent Lens.
 He edited Remigration which premiered at the SXSW Film Festival and appeared in the ITVS web series Future States in 2011, and did motion graphics for On the Assassination of the President which premiered at Sundance in 2008.
 He also edited the cult internet hit Store Wars, which was seen by 5.5 million people in the first 6 weeks of its release.
 Levien made his directorial debut with Immersion (2009).
 He was a member of the Center for Investigative Reporting’s Post Script team (doing motion graphics), which was nominated for a national Emmy in 2016.